Master's Degree - Family Financial Planning

 Canvas at UNL

 UNL Graduate Studies will email students with information (student name, email, and NU ID) and instructions for accessing UNL classes.
-For undergraduate students in the ECEMS program, Kaelie Kellner will email students with information and instructions for accessing UNL classes.
+For undergraduate students in the ECEMS program, Mel Sedlacek will email students with information and instructions for accessing UNL classes.
 Students will claim their UNL account by setting a password and security questions.
 Once students claim their ID, they will be able to access their courses at https://canvas.unl.edu/.
 Courses may not be visible to students until the first day of class.

 Please contact the UNL campus coordinator listed below with any questions.